 Certain matters discussed in this report (including any documents incorporated herein by reference) are forward-looking statements intended to qualify for the "safe harbor" from liability established by the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements can generally be identified as such because the context of the statement will include words such as the Company or Registrant "believes," "anticipates," "expects" or words of similar import.
-Similarly, statements that describe the Company's future plans, objectives, estimates or goals are also forward-looking statements.
+These forward-looking statements can generally be identified as such because the context of the statement will include words such as the Company or Registrant "believes," "anticipates,' "expects" or words of similar import.
+Similarly, statements that describe Registrant's future plans, objectives, estimates or goals are also forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied in the statements.
 Such statements address future events and conditions concerning capital expenditures, earnings, litigation, rates, water quality and other regulatory matters, adequacy of water supplies, liquidity and capital resources, opportunities related to operations of municipally-owned water systems and accounting matters.
-Actual results in each case could differ materially from those currently anticipated in such statements, by reason of factors such as utility restructuring, including ongoing local, state and federal activities; future economic conditions, including changes in customer demand; future climatic conditions; legislative, regulatory and other circumstances affecting anticipated revenues and costs; and abilities of other companies to remain or become year 2000 ready.
+Actual results in each case could differ materially from those currently anticipated in such statements, by reason of factors such as utility restructuring, including ongoing local, state and federal activities; future economic conditions, including changes in customer demand and changes in market conditions for debt and equity; future climatic conditions; legislative, regulatory and other circumstances affecting anticipated revenues and costs; the number and effectiveness of competitors in Registrant's markets; changes in legislation; the nature and pace of technological changes; Registrant's ability to identify future markets and successfully expand existing ones; the mix of products and services offered in Registrant's target markets; and abilities of other companies to remain or become year 2000 ready.
+These important factors should be considered in evaluating any statement contained herein and/or made by Registrant or on its behalf.